ddwalk77/FDIP/README.md

 and is 1.02GB as a .csv however it is available through an API endpoint.
 Initially data to be used from this dataset was noted as the incident type, actions taken, the highest level of care provided, property use, the incident date, borough, and zip code.
-The incident date will need further extraction to separate year, month and hour of the day as the relevant areas to evaluate.
+The incident date needs further extraction to separate year, month and hour of the day as the relevant areas to evaluate.
 The current format is YYYY MMM DD HH:MM:SS XM.